ggstuart/web-application-development/content/building-an-app/basic-index/index.md

 Start the *live server* extension to view the document in the browser if you have not already done so.

+You should see something like this.

 {{<figure caption="a basic index page" src="images/step-01.png">}}

-You should see something like this.
+It should look exactly like [this page](step-01)

 It's not fancy of course, but the list is functional.
-Although it doesn't link to a database yet, it does meet one of the user stories.
+Although it doesn't link to a database yet, it is a first step towards meeting one of the user stories.

 > As a user, I need to **view** all the available *todo-lists*